 God wants us outwardly focused, not inwardly.
-He has a calling for each and every person on earth. something we’re good at, something we can do with His help.
+He has an assignment, a job for each and every person on earth. something we’re good at, something we can do with His help.
 He wants His people, those Christian Zombies, to get His message of Love out.
 He wants them to help others.
 He wants them to be His hands on this earth.

 Most importantly, He wants us to spend time with Him, sharing of ourselves so He can share of Himself.
 In that special time alone with God, He will give us ideas, thoughts, insights, concepts, and ways to work right to have a good life.

 Instead, most people are working toward this:

 with nothing to show for their time on this earth – except those things they maintained.
 Passed on to their children so their children can maintain it.

 If you are beginning to feel like that zombie, why not ask God what areas your need to work on, what can be cut out of your life so that you have time to spend with Him.
 He can show you what you can do to help others, spread His Good News, and what giftings are in you.
 They are in there, you know.

 God gave us His Bible to teach us how to operate in this life.
 So it is also important to spend some time reading that Manufacturer’s Handbook.
 Start in Proverbs or Psalms if you haven’t gotten accustomed to spending time reading your Bible.